ankitajaiswal00/Kaggle-Notebooks/README.md

 # Kaggle-Notebooks

-This repository contains some past-competition related kaggle notebooks.
+This repository contains some past related kaggle notebooks.